 While cleaning with baking soda can help remove smells in specific areas like the fridge, it can also be used to freshen your home in general.
 Use it as a DIY air freshener by placing small plates of it around your home to absorb bad smells.
 Just make sure it’s far out of reach of pets or kids!

 Slow-moving drains in the bathroom and kitchen can be a nightmare.
 Unclog them by using a solution of bicarbonate of soda, water, and white vinegar.
 First, pour a full pot of hot water down the drain, add a glass of baking soda and warm white vinegar and let it fizz.
 Then rinse with hot water again.

 I also use bicarbonate of soda to deodorise mattresses.
 I sprinkle a full cup of bicarbonate of soda to freshen up a mattress.
 Then I let it sit for a couple of hours and then gently vacuum to clean.

 Vinegar is an aqueous solution of acetic acid and trace chemicals that may include flavourings.
 It typically contains 5–8% acetic acid by volume.
 The acetic acid is usually produced by the fermentation of ethanol or sugars by acetic acid bacteria.

 Standard white vinegar is a clear solution generally containing 4–7% acetic acid and 93–96% water.
 Some types of white vinegar can contain up to 20% acetic acid, but these are strictly for agricultural or cleaning purposes and not intended for human consumption.
 I buy 5% or 12%.

 1) Clean fruit & vegetables.

-I mix up a vinegar solution and use for washing fresh fruits and vegetables.
-The vinegar dissolves wax that may be coating the surface of fruits & veggies, and also removes pesticide residues.
+I mix up a vinegar solution and use it for washing fresh fruits and vegetables.
+The vinegar dissolves wax that may be coating the surface of fruits & veggies and also removes pesticide residues.
 Then I rinse the vegetables and fruits thoroughly with warm water.

 2) General cleaning around the home.